mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 I was an easy person to read?
 “That’s the first time anyone has ever said that about me,” I said.
 “I don’t think I’m easy to read at all.”

 “Yes you are.
 Your face tells everything.
 When you immediately say no to something, then I know you mean it.
 But when you hesitate and make your face and then say no, it actually means yes.”

 I laughed.

 “You’re also very much a tsundere,” Gyuna added.

 “What’s that?”

 “A tsundere?
 You don’t know what that is?
-It’s a Japanese term.
 Basically it means that you can seem very cold on the outside, and if people don’t know you, they might judge you to be very cold-hearted.
 But when people get to know you, you’re actually really warm and friendly.
 I think people just need to get to know you.”

 Hm.
 Interesting.
 My past friends didn’t talk much about my qualities or personality.
 One thing that I liked about Gyuna was how she liked me for my character.
 She might have liked me for my musical talent or my intelligence or being “the mission president’s son,” but I felt like she primarily liked me for who I was, no matter who was in my network.
 I learned qualities about myself from her that I didn’t know I had.
 She and I hung out almost every day at this point.
 Not seeing each other for four days was the longest time we hadn’t seen each other ever since the beginning of the semester.